-Based on the most recent MCB Camp Pendleton GIS data (MCB Camp Pendleton 2019a), potential ARTO habitat occurs north of Vandegrift Boulevard along a portion of the gas line corridor (Figure 3.3-2).
+Based on the most recent MCB Camp Pendleton GIS data (MCB Camp Pendleton 2019a), potential ARTO habitat occurs north of Vandegrift Boulevard along a portion of the gas line corridor (see Figure 3.3-2).
 However, no potential ARTO habitat occurs within the ground disturbance portions of Alternative 1.
-Based on the biomonitoring results of the Advanced Water Treatment Facility and Utility Corridor Project (P-113) that was constructed in a very similar project area, no ARTO are anticipated to be encountered during construction activities for this project (NAVFAC SW 2014).
+Based on the biomonitoring results of the Advanced Water Treatment Facility and Utility Corridor Project (P-113) that was constructed in a very similar project area, no ARTO are anticipated to be encountered during construction activities for this project (Naval Facilities Engineering Command Southwest [NAVFAC SW] 2014).